-When co-living is done legally, “the landlord absorbs that risk,” says Itkowitz.
+When co-living is done legally, “the landlord absorbs that risk,” Itkowitz says.
 It may mean that every time you get a new roommate, you get a revised lease.

-“Read the lease,” says Himmelstein.
+“Read the lease,” Himmelstein says.
 “It’s going to say in black and white that each person is potentially responsible for the full amount” of the rent.

 Rent stabilization caps the rent a landlord can charge for an apartment and entitles a tenant to automatic lease renewals.
 This means a co-living operation in a building with rent-stabilized apartments would almost certainly be breaking the rules.
 (Remember co-living charges a premium for flexibility and perks like cleaning services—in a rent-stabilized apartment, the landlord cannot charge more than the legal rent.)